Kalmis/oauth-system-to-system-demo/README.md

 ## Purpose

-A locally runnable demo for creating a trusted connection between to systems using OAuth2 Authorization code and Client credentials grant.
+A locally runnable demo for acquiring access token from OAuth2/OIDC server, so requests can be made to a secured endpoints.

 ## Setup